vrenetic-inc/vrenetic-ai-cli/README.md

 -----------

 * ANN can have only single output
-* Workflow assumes unique ANN outputs on the same layer and unique global output names
+* Workflow assumes unique ANNs on the same layer and unique global output names

 TODO
 ----

 #### PoC
-* Workflow - output definition needs aliases support
+* Workflow - improve support of layers out/in wiring

 #### MVP
 * Add [OpenCL](https://www.khronos.org/opencl/) generic support